- Introduction to HPC clusters

 - This will open an additional field labeled: Staging directory path on cluster

 - In the Staging directory path on cluster field, enter the path to where you would like to have RSM store files it uses for your computational jobs.
 It is not advisable to use your home directory for this.
-On the Nova and Condo clusters, a good location would be under a directory called ansys/staging in a directory in your group's work directory that you have access to.
+On the Nova cluster, a good location would be under a directory called ansys/staging in a directory in your group's work directory that you have access to.
 Hpc-class users should use their directory in /ptmp.

 - Under the section labeled HPC Side File Management, check the button labeled: HPC staging directory